 Wi-Fi Protected Access II (WPA2) became official in the year 2006 after WPA got outdated.
 It uses the AES algorithms as a necessary encryption component as well as uses CCMP (Counter Cipher Mode - Block Chaining Message Authentication Protocol) by replacing TKIP.

 Wi-Fi Protected Access 3 (WPA3)

-Wi-Fi Protected Access 3 (WPA3) is the latest, and the third iteration of this family developed under Wi-Fi Alliance.
-It has personal as well as enterprise security-support feature and uses 384-bit Hashed Message Authentication Mode, 256-bit Galois / Counter Mode Protocol (GCMP-256), as well as Broadcast/Multicast Integrity Protocol of 256-bit.
+Wi-Fi Protected Access 3 (WPA3) is the latest and the third iteration of this family developed under Wi-Fi Alliance.
+It has personal and enterprise security-support features and uses 384-bit Hashed Message Authentication Mode, 256-bit Galois / Counter Mode Protocol (GCMP-256) well as Broadcast/Multicast Integrity Protocol of 256-bit.
 WPA3 also provides perfect forward secrecy mechanism support.